maximreza/ROM-Bootloader-QSG/Readme.md

-# MAX78000 and MAX78002 Internal Boot Loader - Quick Start Guide
+# MAX78000 and MAX78002 Internal Bootloader - Quick Start Guide

-MAX78000 and MAX78002 have a built-in, permanent boot loader that allows low level communication with a host.
+MAX78000 and MAX78002 have a built-in, permanent bootloader that allows low level communication with a host.

 This bootloader can be used to load firmware through a simple serial interface either by another System-On-Chip (SOC) or a PC.
 This feature can be very useful for over-the-air (OTA) updates.
 Refer to the [MAX78000 User Guide](https://www.analog.com/media/en/technical-documentation/user-guides/max78000-user-guide.pdf) for a complete list of commands and detailed descriptions of the internal bootloader.